gpbacay/gpbacay_arcane/docs/NEURAL_RESONANCE.md

 ## Overview

-Hierarchical Neural Resonance is a bi-directional computational mechanism that enables multi-layered neural systems to iteratively synchronize their internal representations through continuous feedback loops and state alignment.
+Hierarchical Neural Resonance is a bi-directional and self-modeling computational mechanism that enables multi-layered neural systems to iteratively synchronize their internal representations through continuous feedback loops and state alignment.
 It is a core architectural innovation of the A.R.C.A.N.E. framework, designed to address fundamental limitations in modern artificial intelligence by bridging the gap between connectionist machine learning, **Adaptive Resonance Theory (ART)**, and biological neurodynamics.
-At its heart, this mechanism is a response to the "static nature" of contemporary neural networks, which, despite their power, lack the capacity for the iterative, self-correcting internal dialogue that characterizes human cognition.
+At its heart, this mechanism is a response to the "static nature" of contemporary neural networks, which, despite their power, lack the capacity for the iterative, self-correcting, and self-modeling internal dialogue that characterizes human cognition.

 ### The Problem: Feed-Forward Limitations and the Alignment Gap